 Some men find that they can only ejaculate (come) after long periods of stimulation, even though they have the normal desire and a normal erection.
+Some men cannot ejaculate at all.
 This may or may not cause problems or embarrassment.

 Delayed ejaculation causes

-There can be physical reasons for delayed ejaculation, such as surgery to the area, problems with nerves, some hormonal conditions and more.
+There can be physical reasons for delayed ejaculation, such as surgery to the area, problems with nerves or the spinal cord, some hormonal conditions, chronic illnesses like diabetes or multiple sclerosis, or increasing age.

 Delayed ejaculation treatments